stephengold/Acorus/README.md

 ## An overview of the example applications

 Applications have been created to illustrate key concepts of Acorus.
-They are found in the AcorusExamples sub-project.
+They are found in the AcorusExamples subproject.
 Since they aren't distributed in binary form, you must build the project from source in order to run them.